 Image by Peter Barritt Getty Images

 Nowhere is Medici conceit expressed so explicitly as in the Medici Chapels.
 Adorned with granite, marble, semi-precious stones and some of Michelangelo's most beautiful sculptures, it is the burial place of 49 dynasty members.
-Francesco I lies in the dark, imposing Cappella dei Principi (Princes' Chapel) alongside Ferdinando I and II and Cosimo I, II and III.
+Francesco I lies in the dark, imposing Cappella dei Principi (Chapel of Princes) alongside Ferdinando I and II and Cosimo I, II and III.
 Lorenzo il Magnifico is buried in the graceful Sagrestia Nuova (New Sacristy), which was Michelangelo's first architectural work.